scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-03-18-covid-19-hackathons-announcement.md

 ~~At some points through the day, we will have video meetings of 30-60 minutes, but most of the activity will take place in text chat.~~

-**Update: The 21.3 hackathon will begin in the European afternoon, and last 4 hours.
+**Update: The 21.3 hackathon will begin at 2pm UTC, and last 4 hours.
 Some parts of the meeting will be in video, and some other parts -- in text chat.**

 We will divide into teams, and each team will discuss things among itself, and sometimes with everybody, through the chat.